Zeeshan-1998/Book-Portal/README.md

-# Getting Started with Create React App
+# Getting Started with Book Portal

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+To setup for this, first you have to cmd and type git clone https://github.com/Zeeshan-1998/Book-Portal.git

 In the project directory, you can run: